 Welcome back!
 In this final installment of Visual Diagnostics for More Informed Machine Learning, we'll close the loop on visualization tools for navigating the different phases of the machine learning workflow.
 Recall that we are framing the workflow in terms of . . .

 Note: Before starting Part 2, be sure to read Part 1!

 When it comes to machine learning, ultimately the most important picture to have is the big picture.
 Discussions of (i.e. arguments about) machine learning are usually about which model is the best.
 Whether it's logistic regression, random forests, Bayesian methods, support . . .

 How could they see anything but the shadows if they were never allowed to move their heads?

 — Plato The Allegory of the Cave

-Python and high level libraries like Scikit-learn, TensorFlow, NLTK, PyBrain, Theano, and MLPY have made machine learning accessible to a broad programming community that might never have found it otherwise. . . .
+Python and high level libraries like Scikit-learn, TensorFlow, NLTK, PyBrain, Theano, and MLPY have made machine learning accessible to a broad programming community that might never . . .